AlekhyaSasi/MyWritings/python-create-a-class.md

 # Python Classes

 Python is an [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) language.
-A class is a user-defined blueprint from which objects are created.
-Classes are best used to represent logical collection of attributes and methods.
+In Python, [classes](https://docs.python.org/3/tutorial/classes.html) are used to represent a logical collection of fields and methods.
+Further, these classes are utilizied to create objects.

-In this article, learn to create a Python class and how to use it using a sample code.
+In this article, learn how to create and use a Python class.

 ## What is a Class?

 A class is a logical template to represent objects.
-Unlike a function, a class can contain properties (or fields) and/or methods (or functions).
+In addition to functions or methods that perform related operations, a class can contain properties that represent state.
 Objects are instances of such classes representing one or more entities.
-The functionalities are defined by setting the class attributes.
-The process of creating an object is called instantiation.
-A single class may have multiple objects.
+The process of creating an object from a class is called instantiation.
+A single class can be instantiated several times representing several objects.

 #### Example

-Consider a class `PersonInformation` which store people information. `PersonInformation` class contains personal details such as `first_name`, `last_name`, `age` as fields and can also have functions such as `print_data ()`.
-A single person's details are an instance of the class.
+Consider a class `PersonInformation` representing information of a person. `PersonInformation` class may contain personal details like `first_name`, `last_name`, `age` as fields and may also include functions such as `print_data()` to print the information stored in those fields.
+Each person's details are stored in a single instance of the class.

-## Class Definition
+## Class definition

 A class is created using the keyword `class`.